-CloudFlare is a bit of blackbox, DNS-wise.
-When you'll visit a domain in the fortrabbit Dashboard that is routed via CloudFlare a definite answer is not possible.
-The Dashboard is aware of many CloudFlare IPs, so it will likely guess that the domain is routed via CloudFlare.
-Still you might see an error, while in fact the domain is routed correctly.
+Cloudflare is a bit of black box, DNS-wise.
+When you visit a domain in the fortrabbit Dashboard that is routed via Cloudflare an accurate response is not possible.
+The Dashboard is aware of many Cloudflare IPs, so it will likely guess that the domain is routed via Cloudflare.
+But you might still see an error, even if the domain is in fact routed correctly.

-Many fortrabbit clients have used CloudFlare to get SSL, see our HTTPS article as well, for their own custom domain without the need to book and setup a custom cert here.
+Many fortrabbit clients have used Cloudflare to get SSL (see our HTTPS article) for their own custom domain, without the need to book and set up a custom cert here.
 Now, fortrabbit also offers free SSL certificates via (free and zero-config) Let's Encrypt.
-So if that is your aim, you'll might not need CloudFlare.
+So if that is your aim, you might not need Cloudflare.

 While free SSL has become a commodity, there are other reasons to use Cloudflare: